 Funded and Free TAFE courses

-Many students undertake their courses through Victorian Skills First funding or other Victorian training initiatives such as Free TAFE or JobTrainer.
+Many students undertake their courses through Victorian Skills First funding or other Victorian training initiatives such as Free TAFE.
 It is important you understand the ‘rules’ around accessing funding.
 There are limits on how many courses you can start under the funding arrangements which can impact your ability to access funding in the future.

 Contact GOTAFE Enquiries and Engagement Officers to discuss your individual circumstances: